Who is the Aged Parent Visa Subclass 804 for?

 As the Government only provides a limited number of spaces each financial year for permanent family visas, the current waiting period for applicants is 30 years.
 Applications are processed in the order they are lodged and once the threshold has been reached, no more than 804 visas will be granted in that financial year.

 Fees & Costs

-The cost of this visa is from $6,010 and is paid in two instalments – from $3,945 which is paid on application; and $2,065 per applicant which is paid at the Departments request.
-Please note this is only the flat rate and you may be asked to pay additional costs to cover requirements such as health assessments, police certificates and biometrics.
+The cost of this visa is priced from $6,010 and is paid in two instalments – from $3,945 which is paid on application; and $2,065 per applicant which is paid at the Departments request.
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates and biometrics.

 The Assurance of Support also requires you to pay a bond and if you wish to add additional family members to your application, an extra fee will be imposed upon your visa application.